-- B. Two targets are thrown simultaneously in singles.
+- A. An unbroken target is thrown that does not conform to the definition of a legal target. - B. Two targets are thrown simultaneously in singles.
 However, if by error or for mechanical reasons doubles are thrown and the shooter shoots and breaks or misses the correct target, it shall be scored as in singles.
-It shall be the shooter's prerogative to elect to shoot or withhold his/her shot when doubles are thrown in the calling of singles. - C. The target thrown is broken.
-Under no circumstances shall the result of firing upon a broken target be scored. - 7.2.2.9 Machine Malfunction In the skeet and trap disciplines, if a clay target machine becomes inoperable or is consistently throwing illegal targets within a subevent, the Head Coach of the squad that is currently shooting may petition the event coordinator or YSSF to request the squad be moved to a different house for that subevent.
+It shall be the shooter's prerogative to elect to shoot or withhold his/her shot when doubles are thrown in the calling of singles.

+C. The target thrown is broken.
+Under no circumstances shall the result of firing upon a broken target be scored.

+7.2.2.9 Machine Malfunction - In the skeet and trap disciplines, if a clay target machine becomes inoperable or is consistently throwing illegal targets within a subevent, the Head Coach of the squad that is currently shooting may petition the event coordinator or YSSF to request the squad be moved to a different house for that subevent.
 The Head Coach will have the right to determine if they would like the sub-event with that squad to be restarted or to continue from the point at which the machine became inoperable.
 The petition to move a squad to a new house is only valid for the squad that is actively shooting in that sub-event.
 Should the machine be repaired and made operable, all future rounds shall be shot on the originally scheduled house.
 The decision to grant a petition to move a squad is at the sole discretion of the event coordinator or YSSF and is not appealable.